 They aren’t found in the plant, not the celery.
 Once they become brown and dry, you can harvest them and feed them to your parrot.

 Unfortunately, parrots prefer other seeds, such as sunflower seeds and pine nuts.

 Before treating your parrot to a celery stick, prepare it properly to prevent crop impaction.

-Wash the celery in cool water, being sure to rub the fibrous sections where pesticides may be lurking.
-So, soak it for an hour in saltwater to remove any chemical traces.
+Wash the celery in cool water and rub the fibrous sections where pesticides may be lurking.
+Soak it in saltwater for an hour to remove any chemical traces.

 To prevent large strings from entering your parrot’s body, chop it into fine pieces.
 While parrots love holding the stick and tearing it apart, it’s not safe for your bird and can cause crop impaction.